marc-vuffray/academic-kickstart/content/author/admin/_index.md

 I'm a staff research scientist in the Theoretical Division at the Los Alamos National Laboratory ([LANL](https://www.lanl.gov/)), New Mexico, where I am part of the Advanced Network Science Initiative ([ANSI](https://lanl-ansi.github.io)) as well as the Condensed Matter and Complex Systems Group ([T-4](https://www.lanl.gov/org/ddste/aldsc/theoretical/physics-condensed-matter-complex-systems/index.php)).
 My background is in statistical physics and information theory.

-My current work focuses on the design of machine learning techniques for learning probabilistic networks and on the development of new methods to control and optimize energy networks under uncertainties.
+My current work focuses on the design of machine learning techniques for learning probabilistic networks and on the development of new methods to control and optimize energy networks under uncertainty.